 One common misconception about FHA mortgages is that they come from the government itself.
 While the FHA acts as the guarantor on the loans, private banks and lenders issue the mortgages themselves.
 As long as the government approves the lender you’re considering, you can get an FHA loan.

-Buyers who apply for an FHA loan have the option of putting down as little as 3.5 percent when they buy their home.
-They can also have a lower credit score compared to people applying for conventional loans.
-Buyers have the option of choosing a fixed-rate mortgage or an adjustable-rate loan.
-They can also choose from a variety of loan terms, such as 15 or 30 years.
+Buyers who apply for an FHA loan may have the option of putting down as little as 3.5% when they buy their home.
+They may also be allowed to have a lower credit score compared to people applying for conventional loans.
+FHA loans offer the option of choosing a fixed-rate mortgage or an adjustable-rate loan.
+Borrowers may also choose from a variety of loan terms, such as 15 or 30 years.

 How Do FHA Loans Work?

 While the federal government doesn’t make FHA loans, it does insure them.
 That means if a borrower has trouble making mortgage payments and falls behind, the lender can file a claim with the FHA.
 After the lender forecloses on the buyer’s home, the FHA pays the lender the loan’s balance.
 Since lenders know they are likely to get paid no matter what, they are more willing to lend money to people who would otherwise be considered too risky for a home loan.

 The FHA’s guarantee does come at a cost, though, and it’s usually the borrower who pays the price.
 FHA loans typically have two forms of mortgage insurance.
 The first is an upfront mortgage insurance premium payment typically around 1.75% of the loan’s principal amount.
 You pay this amount at closing.